kscott94/fasta_to_dict/README.md

 # fasta_to_dict
-Python function to convert a fasta file to a python dictionary.
+Python function that converts a fasta file to a python dictionary.
 Each fasta header will become a dictionary key, and its corresponding sequence will become its value.

-Usage:

 takes one argument: path to fasta file

-e.g.:

-fasta_to_dict("./path/to/fasta")
+usage:

+fasta_to_dict("./path/to/file.fa")